AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/change-log/c-change-log/c-3-8/r-3-8-operations.md

 ---
 description: Describes new and changed operations methods for the IPS API version 3.8.
-seo-description: Describes new and changed operations methods for the IPS API version 3.8.
-seo-title: Operations  New and Modified
 solution: Experience Manager
 title: Operations  New and Modified
-uuid: e836c5af-53b8-4bfa-a93a-98750cca9745

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---